Services to Children in Need of Protection

 1 "-" Indicates no counts of children.

-Since September 2014, this performance indicator increased significantly from 389 to 533 in November 2015, followed by a decline to 458 in December 2017.
-The trend reverted since early 2018, to reach 1040 OCO Placements per 1,000 Admissions into In Care Placements in March 2021.
-The overall upward trend in this indicator is largely attributed to a significant drop in the number of Non-Indigenous children being admitted into Care and a relatively stable number of Non-Indigenous children being admitted into OCO over time (based on a rolling twelve month period).
+Since early 2018 there was a significant increase in the trend.
+The upward trend in this indicator is attributed to a significant drop in the number of Non-Indigenous and Indigenous children being admitted into Care, an increasing number of Indigenous children admitted into Out Of Care (starting in early 2020 MCFD admits more Indigenous Children to Out Of Care than In Care), and a relatively stable number of Non-Indigenous children being admitted into OCO over time (based on a rolling twelve month period).

 OCO per 1,000 In Care Placements